 - Exsportise has been awarded EL Gazette “Centre of Excellence” status based on British Council Inspectors publishable statements.

-- Many of our staff return year after year, last year 61% of all our staff were returners.
-A high percentage of our new staff members were either Exsportise ex-students or applied after we were recommended to them by a friend or family member of another Exsportise employee.
+- Over 60% of our staff return year after year and a high percentage of our new staff members are either Exsportise ex-students or a friend or family member of another Exsportise employee.

 - We run residential English Academy Plus Specialist Activities courses for 9 – 17 year old students.
 Our courses are run at independent boarding schools which are set in beautiful surroundings and all have great facilities.

-- Students from 65 different nationalities attended one of our courses last summer.
+- On average, students from 65 different nationalities attend our courses each year.